-With my tiny bits of free time I snuggle my two cats, talk to my 27 plants, and make every effort to keep up a home.
-(You know how it goes).
+With my tiny bits of free time I snuggle my two cats, spend time with family, and get outside as much as possible.
 I do my best to find the courage and calm among the chaos.
 I hope to help you do the same by sharing tools on intuitive living, self-expression, and creative power.

 I’m a super big cheeseball, deeply spiritual, but also grounded in family life.